zachisit/tater-wordpress-theme/README.md

 * Zachary Smith

 ## Dependencies
 * SASS - theme uses SASS compiler for all stylesheets used in theme.
-Normal .css files will be found in the theme so user can put normal css declarations without editing the sass file if needed.
+The SASS files (.css and .scss) are located in the root/sass directory.
+This directory set up is intentional to work with the required [WP-SCSS](https://wordpress.org/plugins/wp-scss/) plugin listed below in the [Theme Plugins](#theme-plugins) section of this document.
 * In-house templating engine, found in functions.php
 * While respecting that a theme does not need a list of poorly written plugins that complete functionality that a compentant developer can write from scratch, this theme has chosen certain plugins that extend or compliment the overall architecture of the theme itself.
 A list of those plugins are in the section [Theme Plugins](#theme-plugins) - if any of these plugins are not installed then an error will print in the admin screen alerting user to complete installation
 * @TODO